gdamjan/irclog-couchapp/README.md

 # IrcLog CouchApp

 This is a CouchApp to view irc logs stored in a CouchDB database.
-The irclogs can be stored by my https://github.com/gdamjan/erlang-irc-bot program, or anything else that will store them in the following structure:
+The irclogs can be stored by my [ircbot](https://github.com/gdamjan/erlang-irc-bot) and its [couchdb loging plugin](https://github.com/gdamjan/erlang-irc-bot-skopjehacklab/blob/master/src/ircbot_plugin_couch_log.erl) for example, or anything else that will store them in the following structure:

     {